surajchoubey/gsoc21-old/README.md

-# gsoc21
+# Google Summer of Code '21

-Contains logs of my GSoC '21 journey
+Contains blogs of my project in GSoC '21.

-Visit the website at https://surajchoubey.github.io/gsoc21
+Visit the website at: https://surajchoubey.github.io/gsoc21